Party of Truth (Yemen)

-The Party of Truth (حزب الحق, Hizb al-Haqq) is a Zaydi Islamist political party in Yemen.
+The Party of Truth (حزب الحق, Hizb al-Haqq) is a Zaydi Shia Islamist political party in Yemen.

 History

 Established by Ahmad al-Shami in 1990 in order to oppose al-Islah, the party won two seats in the House of Representatives in the 1993 elections, the first after unification.
 However, the 1997 elections saw its vote share drop from 0.8% to 0.2%, and it lost both seats.
 In 2002 it joined the opposition Joint Meeting Parties alliance.
 It received only 0.1% of the vote in the 2003 elections, remaining without parliamentary representation.